 Grant applications will usually be considered by the Policy & Finance Committee, twice yearly, when it meets in March and September.

-Consideration will be given to every application submitted at least 14 days before the relevant meeting.
+Consideration will be given to every application submitted by the advertised deadline (usually) 14 days before the relevant meeting.
 Applicants are encouraged to submit applications as early as possible to allow time for Council staff to check them and request any missing details or documents in good time.
 Please see below for further details.

 Applicants are required to complete the Council’s Grant Application form to apply for grant aid, and to provide all the information requested.
 Completion of the form does not necessarily entitle the applicant to an award; this is at the discretion of the Council.